metno/emep-ctm/Subrun.rst

-    EmisMask(1)%cdfname  = 'London_PM'  !name of the variable to read from the file EmisMask(1)%ID       = 'LONDON'  !the name you give to that mask EmisMask(1)%threshold = 1.0E-10 !the mask is set at any point larger than the threshold
+    EmisMask(1)%cdfname  = 'London_PM'  !name of the variable to read from the file EmisMask(1)%ID       = 'LONDON'  !the name you give to that mask EmisMask(1)%threshold = 1.0E-10 !the mask is set at any point larger than the threshold EmisMask(1)%threshold_max = 100 ! ... and smaller than the threshold_max value (default 1E60)

 Several masks can be defined.
 Each mask is identified by their "ID".
-If you want to include in the region also the gridcell whicgh are zero, you can set the threshold slightly negative (-1.0E-10), to include the entire region covered by the variable (otherwise zero values would be defined equivalently to outside of region).
+If you want to include in the region also the gridcell which are zero, you can set the threshold slightly negative (-1.0E-10), to include the entire region covered by the variable (otherwise zero values would be defined equivalently to outside of region).
+To include for example all values=23, but not 24, set EmisMask(1)%threshold = 22.5 and EmisMask(1)%threshold_max = 23.5

 A mask defines only a region.
 It is not directly related to any pollutant.